datarhei/restreamer/README.md

         $ cd /path/to/gh-pages
         $ git checkout gh-pages

+3. Build the docker image with Jekyll

+        $ docker build -t jekyll:restreamer .

+4. Start the web server

+        $ docker run -d -p 4000:4000 -v ${PWD}:/gh-pages jekyll:restreamer

+5. Visit the site at http://localhost:4000/restreamer/

+6. Edit the pages.
+Pages get automatically rebuild as soon as you save them.

-3. Commit and push the changes
+7. Commit your changes

+        $ git add [your changes files]
-        $ git commit . -m "Syncing with gh-pages branch"
+        $ git commit -m "[describe your changes]"

+8. Push your changes

         $ git push origin gh-pages

+9. The page is now available on https://datarhei.github.io/restreamer/